Saga's Brexit Promise

 Should I check my passport?

 Yes.
-When travelling to the EU after 29 March 2019, the UK government recommends that once the UK leaves the EU that you have at least six months left on your passport and your passport is less than 10 years old (even if it has six months or more left).
+The UK government recommends that once the UK leaves the EU that you have at least six clear months left on your passport and your passport is less than 10 years old (even if it has six months or more left).
 If you need to renew your passport, full details can be found on the GOV.UK website.

 Will my European Health Insurance Card (EHIC) be valid?